 - refuse to embark or to disembark you at any port or other place of call;

 - transfer you to another berth;

-(ii) In the event of any action taken pursuant to Section B3, neither you nor (at our and our third party Cruise supplier's discretion) any other person travelling with you (whether or not under the same booking) shall be entitled to make a claim against us for any loss or expense incurred as a result of such action, whether for a full or partial refund of the price or for any other form of compensation or for the cost of returning to the UK or to any other place or for any other form of loss or expense whatsoever.
-Where you are repatriated pursuant to Section B3 at our expense, we reserve the right to recover our costs.
+(ii) In the event of any action taken pursuant to this Section B3, neither you nor (at our and our third party Cruise Travel Provider's discretion) any other person travelling with you (whether or not under the same booking) shall be entitled to make a claim against us for any loss or expense incurred as a result of such action, whether for a full or partial refund of the price or for any other form of compensation or for the cost of returning to your place of departure or to any other place or for any other form of loss or expense whatsoever.
+Where you are repatriated pursuant to this Section B3 at our expense, we reserve the right to recover our costs.

 B4.
 Our Liability to You- Back to top

-- We limit our liability, where applicable, by the Conventions referred to in this Section and by the terms detailed in Section A8.
+- We limit our liability, where applicable, by the Conventions referred to in this Section and by the terms detailed in Section A12.

-- All carriage (by land, air and sea) is subject to the terms and conditions of carriage of the actual carrier (which may be our third party Cruise supplier or their sub-contractor).
-Such terms may limit or exclude liability, are expressly incorporated into these booking conditions and also form the terms and conditions of separate contracts between you and the particular carrier as contained in the carrier's ticket which is provided to you before your scheduled departure date.
+- All carriage (by land, air and sea) is subject to the terms and conditions of carriage of the actual carrier (which may be our third party Cruise Travel Provider or their sub-contractor).
+Such terms may limit or exclude liability, are expressly incorporated into these Booking Conditions and also form the terms and conditions of separate contracts between you and the particular carrier as contained in the carrier's ticket which is provided to you before your scheduled departure date.
 You can get copies of the relevant terms and conditions if you ask us.